YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 .. parsed-literal::
    -FI[LL_FACTOR]=integer

-* Reserves room and avoid unnecessary block split to accommodate the forecasted growth in a global variable that may experience significant rate of additions over a period.
+* Reserves room and avoids unnecessary block splits to accommodate the forecasted growth in a global variable that may experience significant rate of additions over a period of time.

 * Users having database performance issues or a high rate of database updates must examine the defined FILL_FACTORs.
 Unless the application only uses uniform records, which is not typical for most applications, FILL_FACTORs do not work precisely.

 * By default, LOAD uses -FILL_FACTOR=100 for maximum data density.

 .. note::
    FILL_FACTOR is useful when updates add or grow records reasonably uniformly across a broad key range.
-If updates are at ever ascending or descending keys, or if the record set and record sizes are relatively static in the face of updates, FILL_FACTOR won't provide much benefit.
+If updates are at ever-ascending or ever-descending keys, or if the record set and record sizes are relatively static in the face of updates, FILL_FACTOR does not provide much benefit.

 **-ONERROR**